-'Free Meek Mill': Demonstrators Rallying For Imprisoned Rapper
+'Free Meek Mill': Demonstrators Rally For Imprisoned Rapper

-PHILADELPHIA (CBS) — Demonstrators are taking to the streets outside of Philadelphia’s Criminal Justice Center Monday evening, rallying for imprisoned rapper Meek Mill.
+PHILADELPHIA (CBS) — Demonstrators took to the streets outside of Philadelphia’s Criminal Justice Center Monday evening, rallying for imprisoned rapper Meek Mill.

 The crowd — including some celebrities and athletes — is calling for Judge Genece Brinkley to recuse herself after handing down a two- to four-year prison sentence for the rapper last week.